MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 # Plan Microsoft Viva Connections for your organization

 > [!NOTE]
+>
-> - This experience is rolling out to private preview customers now and will become generally available to all customers by the end of June 2023.
+> - This experience is rolling out to private preview customers now and is expected become generally available to all customers by the end of July 2023.
 > - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
 > - Viva Connections does not have any requirements to get started.
 > - You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.